Alice-babayalo/Pet-Adoption-and-caring-management-system/README.md

 - displaying pets which are not adopted yet and automatically remove those which are adopted with a very brief description of the bet information like videos of the bet, images, name , age and the type of the pet
 - the age of the pet will be automatically updated because the birthdate pf the pet will be in our database and everyday our system will calculate its age.

+### The technology used in the project

+- JavaScript
+  - models
+  - swagger documentation
+  - error handling
+  - middleware functions
+  - routes
+  - validation
+  - authorization and authentication

 ### What will be included in the model of the pet

 - the name of the pet